We will let you know from experience the top 15 things we found out when buying land in Florida.

 7. Look at what is surrounding the land and your potential neighbors.

-Getting excited about a property can blindside you on what you need to focus on, like knowing what is surrounding the land.
+Getting excited about a property can blindside you to what you need to focus on, like knowing what is surrounding the land.

 You want to ensure you’re not moving onto a toxic waste dump and see if it’s worth living in the area.